Ski Patrol Courses – take your career to the next level.

 At the end of the programme, you’ll be qualified to work with Panorama Ski Patrol as a volunteer.

-Be ultra-employable – combine Ski Patrol with an internationally-recognised Ski or Snowboard Instructor Course
+Combine Ski Patrol with an Instructor Course

 Likewise, when it comes to competing for instructor jobs, having a certification like the Peak Ski Patrol will make all the difference when it comes to getting your head above the crowd.
 So whether or not Ski Patrol is something you want to pursue, the course will stand you in great stead when it comes to getting a prime position on the slopes.